2001 Marsh Harbour Cessna 402 crash: Reaction

+With the remaining crew left behind on the island, and too scared to get on a plane to return to the United States following Aaliyah's crash, singer Lenny Kravitz, a personal friend of "Rock the Boat" choreographer Fatima Robinson, sent his private jet to collect her and the dancers.
 Fans of Aaliyah were reportedly grieving in New York City, where the singer had spent the first five years of her life before relocating to Detroit.
 Quincy Jones told the Associated Press that he was devastated by her death.
-Bahamian tourism minister O. Tommy Turnquest stated: "We find it devastating and most unfortunate that after having this world-famous star Aaliyah and her crew select the Bahamas as their choice location for her latest video, the project has climaxed on such a tragic note."
+The then Bahamian Minister for Tourism O. Tommy Turnquest stated: "We find it devastating and most unfortunate that after having this world-famous star Aaliyah and her crew select the Bahamas as their choice location for her latest video, the project has climaxed on such a tragic note."
 Two days after she died, on August 27, fans gathered near her former high school to remember her in a candlelight vigil.
 By August 29, nearly 6,000 people had emailed BBC News "expressing shock and sorrow" at her death.

 Gladys Knight said she felt "blessed" to have known Aaliyah and stated: "I watched her grow up, and, with the rest of the world, saw her achieve success with her special and unique talents."
 She continued: "From an early age, I knew she had enormous talents, an intrinsic gift.
 When she first performed with me in Las Vegas, she was still quite young, but she already had it – that spark the world would later see and fall in love with."
 Silbert Mills, an official on Abaco Island, reported the denizens playing her music there and added: "That's the whole tragedy of it.
 We felt as if we knew her, yet we didn't."
 Destiny's Child lead singer Beyoncé Knowles praised her good nature and stated: "She was one of the first celebrities we met, she was so nice, we went out, we hung out with her, and it's really sad and we're trying to be strong."
 Lil' Kim described the crash as "really devastating" and said she "could never find anything bad about her".